CLI command reference

 particle identify

-Retrieves your device id when the device is connected via USB and in listening mode (flashing blue).
+Retrieves your device id when the device is connected via USB.
 It also provides the current system firmware version on the device.

 # helps get your device id and system firmware version via usb and serial